lamdan0901/habit-tracker/README.md

-# Habit Tracker Website
+# Habit Tracker Webapp

-## Name
-Habit Tracker

 ## Description

-This website help you create, view, follow your habits
+**_This website help you create, view, follow your habits_**

-Some functionalities:
+## Some functionalities

+- create, view, update, delete your habits
-habit CRUD, sleep time calculator, habit name searching,
+- sleep time calculator, habit name searching

-login/register with email and auth with JWT,
+- login/register with email and auth with JWT

-check a habit to set it done by day,...
+- check a habit to set it done by day

-Note: this website doesn't have full features yet.
-Future updates will complete all features soon.
+## Tech

+- ReactJS
+- SCSS
+- Redux
+- MUI

-## Product site
+## Production site

 http://habit-trkr.pages.dev/